Quick start

 - Enter the concrete volume in cubic yards.

-- Enter the cement bag cubic-foot yield and add waste for spillage or measuring loss.
+- Enter the cement bag cubic-foot yield from the bag or supplier label, then add waste for spills, uneven measuring, and low spots.

 Best uses